 Form a Small Study Group

-Find a group of people (preferably 3-4 people) who you are focused and are productive and form a study group with them.
+Find a group of people (preferably 3-4 people) who you are focused and are motivated to get work done and form a study group with them.

-Choose a group where everyone contributes substantially.
-The group can be used to exchange or compare study notes, bounce idea and practice for an upcoming test or exam.
+Choose a group where every individual contributes to the group either by explaining concepts or asking thought provoking questions.
+Your study group sessions should be a great opportunity for members to exchange or compare study notes, bounce idea and practice for an upcoming test or exam.

 Always ask questions when in doubt.
 There is no such thing as a stupid question.
-If you have a question, do not be shy.
+If you have a question just ask.

 Close your eyes for a brief second, take a deep breath, raise up your hand and ask, I assure you that there were probably so many others who wanted to ask the exact same question.